ShubhamJagtap2000/PySpark/01 - Understanding Key Concepts/01 - Big Data Solution/01 - criteria.md

-1. Scalability: Ability of a system to increase or decrease performance to increase or decreases performance in response to demand
+1. Scalability: Ability of a system to increase or decrease performance in response to demand

    - **Vertical scaling**
      - Using a bigger machine(or server) to handle more requests